 While lumens are a important useful measurement for standard household light bulb comparison, it is only a part of the equation for aquarium use, especially when this measurement is applied to new technology lights employed by aquarium keepers (such as LEDs).

-This said, I am not saying Lumen output and focused lumens are useless, as these parameters are a piece of the light parameter "pie", but often it is overrated and these parameters should only be taken as a part and a small part at that when compared to PAR and especially PUR.
+This said, I am not saying Lumen output and focused lumens are useless, as these parameters are a piece of the light parameter "pie", but often it is overrated and these parameters should only be taken as a part and a small part at that when compared to PAR & PUR.

 Watts equal one joule of energy per second.
-For us, it's a measurement of how much energy our light fixture is using NOT of light output!
+For us, it's a measurement of how much energy our light fixture is using NOT OF LIGHT OUTPUT!

 Keeping this in mind the average T12 has a lumens per watt rating of 40, which means you would need half as many watts of a bulb that produces 80 lumens per watt (assuming PUR & other aspects are equal).

 Even within LED Lights, one 30 watt LED is not equal to another 30 watt LED.

-An example, you cannot compare a 30 Watt TMC Ocean Blue to a 130 EcoTech Radion.
-However if you were to use an equal wattage of the TMC Ocean Blue or Reef White, you would have more actual useful light energy (PUR) with these than the EcoTech (this is not to say the EcoTech Radion isn't reef capable LED).
+An example, you cannot compare a 30 Watt AAP/TMC Reef White to a 130 watt EcoTech Radion.
+However if you were to use an equal wattage of the TMC Ocean Blue or Reef White, you would have more actual useful light energy (PUR) with these per watt of energy used (input energy) than the EcoTech (this is not to say the EcoTech Radion isn't reef capable LED).